Book of Tech Words

 Modular Electric Drive Matrix

-The abbreviation 'MEB' stands for 'Modular Electric Drive Toolkit,' an electric car platform concept developed by Volkswagen.
+The abbreviation 'MEB' stands for 'Modular Electric Drive Matrix', an electric car platform concept developed by Volkswagen.
 Its purpose is to accelerate the development and production of mass-produced electric cars that are affordable for the broader market, in a faster and more cost-effective manner.
 It represents a shared modular strategy within the Volkswagen Group for the development of all-electric vehicles.
 CARIAD also refers to its comprehensive software/hardware architecture approach as E³ 1.1.

 Open Source